Methadose dispersible tablets

 - Methadose dispersible tablets should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Methadose dispersible tablets while you are pregnant.
-Methadose dispersible tablets is found in breast milk.
+Methadose dispersible tablets are found in breast milk.
 If you are or will be breast-feeding while you use Methadose dispersible tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Some people who use Methadose dispersible tablets for a long time may develop a need to continue taking it.
 People who take high doses are also at risk.
 This is known as DEPENDENCE or addiction.
 If you stop taking Methadose dispersible tablets suddenly, you may have WITHDRAWAL symptoms.
 These may include convulsions, tremor, stomach and muscle cramps, vomiting, and sweating.
 Do not stop therapy suddenly or change the dosage without asking your doctor.
 Discuss overuse with your doctor or pharmacist.